cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 sequences with matching identities (based on database schema and sequence name).

-You can the command as shown below:
+You can use the command as shown below:

 ```sh
 kubectl cnpg subscription sync-sequences \